 Priority Pass airport lounge access

-DoorDash benefits have been added to a handful of Chase credit cards, but the Sapphire Reserve has the best perks.
+DoorDash benefits have been added to a handful of the best Chase credit cards, but the Sapphire Reserve has the best perks.
 First you can earn up to $120 in DoorDash credit, you’ll get $60 in credits in 2020 and another $60 in credits in 2021.
 You’re also eligible for at least one year of free DashPass membership.
 DashPass normally costs $9.99 a month and gets you waived delivery fees on orders of $12 or more at participating restaurants.
 You must activate the DashPass membership by Dec.
 31, 2021.

 Don’t forget, you’ll also be earning 3x Ultimate Rewards points on DoorDash purchases.